rexresearch

 conductivity.

-The high Cs (e.g., about 65 mF/cm<2> as shown in an example
+The high Cs (e.g., about 65 mF/cm<2> as shown in an

-water-capturing behavior.
-The strong electrostatic field of the
+the water-capturing behavior.
+The strong electrostatic field of

-nanosegregant generates a large counter-ion (H<+>) zone and
+the nanosegregant generates a large counter-ion (H<+>)

-supercapacitive characteristic of the supercapacitor is
+the supercapacitive characteristic of the supercapacitor is

 attributable to the formation of an electric double layer around

 the nanosegregant under a charging voltage.
-The absorbed hydration
+The absorbed

 A supercapacitor of the invention can further include in the

-nanosegregant and the film, a carbon-based nanomaterial that has a
+nanosegregant and the film, a carbon-based nanomaterial that has

-high surface area (e.g., 2000 m<2>/g) and a high electric
+a high surface area (e.g., 2000 m<2>/g) and a high

-conductivity (e.g., 10<4> S/cm).
-Graphene is an example of
+electric conductivity (e.g., 10<4> S/cm).
+Graphene is an

-a water insoluble polymer.
-This aqueous dispersion is then used to
+soluble polymer and a water insoluble polymer.
+This aqueous

-form a supercapacitor by the same method described above.
-The
+dispersion is then used to form a supercapacitor by the same

-supercapacitor thus prepared exhibits even higher energy storage
+exhibits even higher energy storage capacity.

 The coated substrate provides numerous other industrial